rerock/STAT-157-Checking-Group-/README.md

 ===================
 November 19
 -------
-1)	We need to plan our new goals according to the project timeline as we have just formed the group after the [data curation](https://github.com/stat157/data-curators/commits/master) process.
+- Plan our new goals according to the project timeline as we have just formed the group after the [data curation](https://github.com/stat157/data-curators/commits/master) process.
-2)	Communicate with analyzer and visualizer groups, check into their repos, find out the things they have accomplished and overlook every group’s approximate project timeline and plan our goals according to their timeline.
+- Communicate with analyzer and visualizer groups, check into their repos, find out the things they have accomplished and overlook every group’s approximate project timeline and plan our goals according to their timeline.

 November 21
 ---------
-1)	Perform code review on any drafts that are completed
+- Perform code review on any drafts that are completed
-2)	Start attempting to Call to R from ipynb and to check the reproducibility of Quakers'R code on [error diagrams](https://github.com/SunnySunnia/TheQuakers/blob/master/MDA/mda_test.r) of testing u from 4.7 to 6 based off
+- Start attempting to Call to R from ipynb and to check the reproducibility of Quakers'R code on [error diagrams](https://github.com/SunnySunnia/TheQuakers/blob/master/MDA/mda_test.r) of testing u from 4.7 to 6 based off
 [Luen’s code](https://github.com/SunnySunnia/TheQuakers/blob/master/MDA/etas-training.R).